AdamKeeley/pri2m/docs/Dev/index.md

 ```
 The `--fake-initial` flag lets Django skip migrations where the table already exists.

+The Django user needs permissions to create the django_migrations table on first run.

 Now we should be running as if Django was managing the database from the start...